tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/clustering/index.md

 * Cluster the weights of a CNN model trained on the MNIST handwritten digit classification databaset:
 [code](https://github.com/tensorflow/model-optimization/blob/master/tensorflow_model_optimization/python/examples/clustering/keras/mnist/mnist_cnn.py)

-## Tips

-1. The current clustering API works only with pre-trained models.
-Don't forget to train your model before attempting to cluster it.
-2. The centroid initialization technique you opt for has a significant impact on the accuracy of the clustered model.
-Experiments have shown that linear initialization outperforms density-based and random initialization in most cases.

 ## References

 The weight clustering implementation is based on the technique described in chapter 3, titled *Trained Quantization and Weight Sharing*, of the conference paper referenced below.